sslover/designing-for-data-personalization/week10/AmazonS3-expressjs-setup-guide.md

 3) Click on "S3 - Scalable Storage in the Cloud"

 4) Click "Create Bucket".
 A bucket is AWS terminology for the location where you'll be saving files to.
-Add a name (names cannot have spaces, so do something like this-is-a-name.
-Choose the Region closest to you.
-Click "Create".
+Add a name for your bucket (names cannot have spaces, so do something like this-is-a-name).
+Choose the Region closest to you and click "Create".

 You may want to write down your bucket name.
 We will be using it in a later step.